Fluent Commerce Logo

 No alt provided

-Rulesets inside of the Status rectangles are triggered on that State, while those outside of a status transition the entity to the state in which it's line and arrow indicate.
+Rulesets inside of the Status rectangles are triggered on that State, while those outside of a status transition the to the state in which it's line and arrow indicate.

 No alt providedNo alt provided